Intercepting Android HTTPHelp improve these docs on GitHub

 You'll then be prompted to trust HTTP Toolkit's Certificate Authority (CA) certificate.

-- This allows secure HTTPS traffic to be intercepted by HTTP Toolkit.
+- This is installed as a user-installed CA certificate, and allows secure HTTPS traffic from apps that trust user certificates to be intercepted by HTTP Toolkit.

-- The CA used was generated by your computer's HTTP Toolkit instance, and isn't shared with anybody else or any other devices.
+- The CA used was generated by your computer's HTTP Toolkit instance.
+It's unique to you, and isn't shared with anybody else or any other devices.

 - If you'd like to remove this CA later, go to Settings -> Security -> Encryption & Credentials -> Trusted Credentials, and remove it from the 'User' tab.

-You're done.
-The app should say 'Connected', which means HTTP Toolkit is now be intercepting your device.
+You're done!
+The app should say 'Connected', which means HTTP Toolkit is now intercepting your device.

 Behaviour of non-Chromium browsers varies.
 In general these should be treated like intercepting a 3rd party app, but many browsers will have their own options available to manually trust HTTPS CA certificates.